Citation, DOI & article data

 History and etymology

-Molybdenum was discovered by Karl Scheele, a Swedish chemist, in 1778.
+Molybdenum was discovered by Swedish chemist Carl Wilhelm Scheele (1742-1786) in 1778 7.
 He originally thought it was lead, thus the element was named for the Ancient Greek word molybdos, meaning "lead-like" 1.

 - 1. Novotny JA, Peterson CA. Molybdenum.
 (2018) Advances in nutrition (Bethesda, Md.).
 9 (3): 272-273. doi:10.1093/advances/nmx001 - Pubmed